 Technical Summary.
 Any recipient of an award under this solicitation will be expected to submit a technical summary by the end of the award project period.
-Additional information on the technical summary requirement for the solicitation is posted on NIJ's webpage.

 Required Data Sets and Associated Files and Documentation.
-Any recipient of an award under this solicitation will be expected to submit all data sets that result in whole or in part from the work funded by the award, in accordance with their data archiving plan (see Data Archiving Plan under "Application and Submission Information"), along with associated files and any documentation necessary for future efforts by others to reproduce the project's findings.
-Applicants and their potential partners are encouraged to review NIJ's data archiving guidance.
-Regardless of the primary data repository used, all NIJ-funded projects must provide study-level information to NACJD, which includes a project abstract and link.
+Any recipient of an award under this solicitation will be expected to submit all research data sets that result, in whole or in part, from the work funded by the award, in accordance with their data archiving plan (see Data

+Archiving Plan under "Application and Submission Information"), along with associated files and any documentation necessary for future efforts by others to reproduce the project's findings.

-In addition to these deliverables, NIJ expects scholarly products to result from each award under this solicitation, taking the form of one or more published, peer-reviewed, scientific journal articles, and/or (if appropriate) conference presentations, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
+In addition to these deliverables, NIJ expects scholarly products to result from each award under this solicitation, taking the form of one or more published, peer-reviewed, scientific journal articles, and/or (if appropriate) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
 Awardees are encouraged to publish their research using open access options.
 Grant funds may be used for costs associated with open access publication.
 NIJ expects that there will be an equal effort to make the research findings accessible to practitioner and policymaker audiences.
+Applicants should design their dissemination plan with these audiences, in particular, in mind.